InfectedIsm/some-quizz/README.md

 >
 ___
 <u>**Question 38/40**</u>
 **What is true about transferFrom and safeTransferFrom in ERC721?**

-- [ ]  transferFrom may be re-entrant, but safeTransferFrom is not re-entrant
+1. transferFrom may be re-entrant, but safeTransferFrom is not re-entrant
-- [ ]  safeTransferFrom checks if the recipient is a smart contract
+2. **safeTransferFrom checks if the recipient is a smart contract**
-- [ ]  transferFrom checks if the recipient is a smart contract
+3. transferFrom checks if the recipient is a smart contract
-- [ ]  safeTransferFrom allows you to transfer multiple NFTs, but transferFrom only allows single transfers
+4. safeTransferFrom allows you to transfer multiple NFTs, but transferFrom only allows single transfers
-- [ ]  safeTransferFrom can be called by another smart contract, but transferFrom cannot be called by another smart
+5. safeTransferFrom can be called by another smart contract, but transferFrom cannot be called by another smart

+> the safe from SafeTransferFrom isn’t about re-entrancy, but about verifying that a recipient contract is able to receive the NFT, to avoid losing it forever.
+This being said, this means that safeTransferFrom checks if the recipient is a smart contract ([see code comment](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol#L390-L391)), while transferFrom do not checks this.
+Also from the same link and reading the code, we see that it also checks that the recipient contract is aware of the ERC721 protocol.
+>
 ___
 <u>**Question 39/40**</u>
 **As of 2022, what is the maximum smart contract size?**

-- [ ]  Smart contracts do not have a size limit
+1. Smart contracts do not have a size limit
-- [ ]  The maximum size of a smart contract is determined by the gas block limit
+2. The maximum size of a smart contract is determined by the gas block limit
-- [ ]  Smart contracts do not have a size limit, but they become prohibitively expensive to deploy as they get large
+3. Smart contracts do not have a size limit, but they become prohibitively expensive to deploy as they get large
-- [ ]  32 kb
+4. 32 kb
-- [ ]  24 kb
+5. **24 kb**
-- [ ]  12 kb
+6. 12 kb
-- [ ]  20 kb
+7. 20 kb

+> Since EIP-170 introduced on November 22th, 2016, smart contract have a maximum size of 24kb.
+This limit was implemented to prevent DOS attacks as the effort for a client reading a contract bytecode is disproportionately related to its size, [more details here](https://ethereum.org/en/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/)
+Separating your contract into smaller interconnected contract not only allow you to go over this limitation, but help improving code organization, modularity and upgradability of the contract.
+[EIP-2535 called Diamond Standard](https://eip2535diamonds.substack.com/p/introduction-to-the-diamond-standard) introduced a foundation to this kind of architecture
+>
 ___
 <u>**Question 40/40**</u>
 **What happens if a program enters an infinite loop in Ethereum?**

-- [ ]  The transaction will revert
+1. **The transaction will revert**
-- [ ]  The ethereum client will warn the user and not allow them to initiate the transaction
+2. The ethereum client will warn the user and not allow them to initiate the transaction
-- [ ]  The transaction will update the state of the blockchain until it runs out of gas.
+3. The transaction will update the state of the blockchain until it runs out of gas.
 It will preserve any changes before the gas ran out.
-- [ ]  The validator will reject the transaction after seeing it hasn't terminated past a certain time
+4. The validator will reject the transaction after seeing it hasn't terminated past a certain time
-- [ ]  The compiler does not allow you to create programs with infinite loops
+5. The compiler does not allow you to create programs with infinite loops

+> The reason why each line of code consume gas is exactly to protect against that kind of issue.
+Because blocks are limited in gas, and because for each transaction a user must configure a gas limit, infinite loops cannot happens in Ethereum
+>